Pacific Wrecks

 Wartime History

-On November 11, 1943 Bunker Hill carrier planes participate in a strike against Rabaul including SB2C Helldivers from VB-17.
-Next, strikes against the Gilbert Islands and supported the landings at Tarawa between November 13, 1943 until December 8, 1943.
+On November 11, 1943 Bunker Hill carrier planes participate in a strike against Rabaul including SB2C Helldivers from Bombing Squadron 17 (VB-17), their first combat of the new dive bomber.
+Next, conducts strikes against the Gilbert Islands and supports the landings at Tarawa between November 13, 1943 until December 8, 1943.

 Between January 29, 1944 until February 8, 1944 supported operations in the Marshall Islands.